NilsKuhler/Blog/_posts/2019-10-08-how to create this blog.md

 git status

+git ls-files *.md                               # list all *.md files in a local repository

+git rm *.md                                     # remove all *.md files in a local repository

 # In case you want to update your remote files and in case of conflicts
 # With the following command your local files will be overruled the file on git.
 git push -u origin master --force